spences10/twitter-bot-bootstrap/README.md

 # Twitter bot bootstrap

-This is a bootstrap for setting up a Twitter bot with Node using the `twit` library, the bot will favorite and retweet what you specify when configuring it, it will also reply to followers with a selection of canned responses.
+This is a bootstrap for setting up a Twitter bot with Node.js using the `twit` library, the bot will favorite and retweet what you specify when configuring it, it will also reply to followers with a selection of canned responses.

 As a primer for this there are the great posts by @amanhimself on making your own twitter bot and this is an expansion on that with further detail on configuration on Heroku